-he suspension is designed to fit-up onto standard I-beam trailer frames at beam centers that correspond to standard axle track widths (Chart).
+The suspension is designed to fit-up onto a standard I-beam trailer frame at beam centers that correspond with standard axle-track widths (Chart).

 Installation at wider beam centers will reduce suspension clearances.
 Installation at narrower beam centers will de-rate the axle beam capacity.